Eclipse configuration for Syntax Highlighting, Template proposals and Refactoring in Sahi scripts

 This works only for

 One often needs to open a function declaration to view its contents.
 The function declaration could be present inside another script altogether.
-For example, let us try and look at the function declaration of .js
+For example, let us try and look at the function declaration of .js files and not for .sah files.

-from inside sampleFile.js
+addBooksAndAssertTotalCost from inside sampleFile.js.

 One can open a function declaration in the following ways.